-^{}F. Tan acknowledges the financial support from the Chaifetz School of Business summer research grant.
-The views expressed in this paper are solely those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of Philadelphia or the Federal Reserve System.
+^{}Disclaimer: The views expressed here are solely those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of Philadelphia or the Federal Reserve System.

 [†]Chib: Olin Business School, Washington University in St. Louis; Shin: Research Department, Federal Reserve Bank of Philadelphia; Tan: Department of Economics, Chaifetz School of Business, Saint Louis University and Center for Economic Behavior and Decision-Making, Zhejiang University of Finance and Economics.
-Send correspondence to email: chib@wustl.edu (S. Chib).
+Send correspondence to email: tanf@slu.edu (F. Tan).